chiaolun/science_notes/logseq/version-files/base/pages/2025 spring physics lectures.md

 			- The two objects begin to accelerate away from each other, and because the force is purely a function of the distance, the two objects will eventually gain relative velocity -v, same magnitude but exactly opposite the direction of the initial relative velocity. logseq.order-list-type:: number
 		- At stage 3, the two objects have no velocity relative to each other, and are traveling at the same absolute velocity.
 What is that velocity?
 			- The decelerating force each object is experiencing is the same (due to the 3rd law).
-The lighter object experiences a greater change in velocity than the heavier object,
+According the the 2nd law, the acceleration experienced is inversely proportional to the mass of each object.
 - Classes
 	- [[2025-02-20 physics]]
 	  logseq.order-list-type:: number